fouita/form-editor/README.md

 ### Generate CSS
-To be able to see CSS
+To be able to see the styled Editor, you can either use `form-editor.css` in your index.html or you can build the CSS using tailwind

 1. Copy the file `tailwind.config.js`
 2. Generate a seperate CSS for the Form Editor using the following command in your project